ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/woocommerce-quickstart.md

 has_toc: false
 ---

-# Quick Install WooCommerce
+# QuickStart Guide WooCommerce

-# Request credentials from Resurs Bank.
+## Request credentials from Resurs Bank.

-# Installing the plugin
+## Installing the plugin

 Install the plugin via WordPress plugin repository (the plugin manager in wp-admin).
 It is NOT recommended to install the plugin manually since